Three Days In Sundance: A Park City Journal

 Sunday, January 25th

 12:45am: Back in the flannels, back in the twin bed.
-My roomie and I coordinate our show times for we all will be heading out the door at 7:15am.
+My roomie and I coordinate our shower times.
+Everyone in the condo will be heading out the door at 7:15am.

 6:15am: Shower, coffee, prep.